mwangdakota/pages-uswds-jekyll/pages/about.md

  <div class="step-banner">
             <a class="step-banner__content" href="{{ site.baseurl }}/apply/get-started/">
               <h2>Ready to Learn More?</h2>
               <p>We invest up to $2 million in seed funding and take zero equity.
-We’re looking for companies that are transformative, high-risk, have a market pull, and are scaleable.</p>
+We’re looking for scalable companies that are transformative, have deep technological innovation and market pull.</p>
               <p><b>Get Started Today</b></p>
             </a>
           </div>